vxel/brotherql/README.md

 of the printer to use.
 The identifier is to be used as parameter of the `BrotherQLConnection` constructor.

-For network printers, use an identifier like `tcp://localhost:9100`.
+For network printers, use an identifier like `tcp://localhost:9100/QL-720NW`, where `localhost` is the IP address or hostname of the printer, `9100` is the port (`9100` is the default port), and `QL-720NW` is the name of the printer model (see `BrotherQLModel` enum class).

 ## Linux UDEV Configuration